 Sand also espouses the Khazaria theory of the origins of Eastern European Jews.
 The Khazar Khaganate existed between the mid 7th and late 10th centuries C.E. and stretched from western Ukraine to Crimea and east to the Caspian sea.
 Not caring to choose between Christianity, as practised in the Byzantine Empire to the south west and Islam, the religion of the Abbasid empire to the south east, the Khan and his court opted for Judaism as their state religion.
 Numerous Jewish scholars travelled there to instruct these important converts.
 The extent to which the people converted is, however, unknown.
-Many writers – ranging from the French scholar of Christianity and Semitic civilizations, Ernest Renan to the popular Hungarian novelist, Arthur Koestler have suggested that the Ashkenazi Jews are descended from the Kahzars.
-This view is also held by many Karaite Jews.
-Many geneticists find no connection between modern Ashkenazi Jews and the Khazars of 1500 years ago, although others dispute this fiercely.
+Many writers – ranging from the French scholar of Christianity and Semitic civilizations, Ernest Renan to the popular British-Hungarian novelist and intellectual, Arthur Koestler have suggested that Ashkenazi Jews are descended from the Kahzars.
+This view is also held by most Karaite Jews.
+Many geneticists, however, find no connection between modern Ashkenazi Jews and the Khazars of 1500 years ago, although others dispute this fiercely.

 But it is not disputed that Jewish merchants travelled with the Roman army during its expansion into northern Europe, especially under Julius Caesar and Augustus.
 By the early middle ages, significant communities had developed along the river Rhine – in Cologne, Mainz, Speyer and elsewhere.

 In the 7th century, north African Jews, joined the Muslim armies that swept through the area in 690 AD, and went on to assist in the conquest of Visigoth Spain where they played an active role in the cultural and economic life of Andalusia for several hundred years.
-Al-Andalus (known in Hebrew as Sefarad ) became the most important centre of Judaism.
+Al-Andalus (known in Hebrew as Sefarad ) became the most important religious and cultural centre of Judaism.
 The great Sephardi philosopher, Maimonides, the most influential scholar of the Torah in the middle ages, taught and wrote in a Muslim society in Europe.
-But in the 8th century Christian armies commenced a 750 year long campaign to drive Muslims out of the Iberian peninsula.
+But in the 8th century, Christian armies commenced a 750 year long campaign to drive Muslims out of the Iberian peninsula.
 The Holy See adopted a policy of re-establishing Christianity by the sword.
 In newly Christianised statelets, Jews were seen as collaborators with the alien Muslims: a potential fifth column.
-Gradually, over hundreds of years, some Jews converted to Christianity while more and more Jews began to seek safety elsewhere: in the Maghreb, Egypt, the Byzantine Empire – and later in the Ottoman Empire where they were welcomed.
+Gradually, over hundreds of years, some Jews converted to Christianity while more and more Jews began to seek a home elsewhere: in the Maghreb, Egypt, the Byzantine Empire – and later in the Ottoman Empire where they were welcomed.

 A northern European haven for Jews

-Jews were already present here in the 10th century having migrated from Andalusia as the Christian Reconquista got under way and a hundred years later thousands more came, fleeing excesses against the Jewish populations in the Rhineland and elsewhere in the Holy Roman Empire during the first Crusade.
+Jews were already present here in the 10th century, some migrated from Andalusia as the Christian Reconquista got under way and a hundred years later thousands more came, fleeing excesses against the Jewish populations in the Rhineland and elsewhere in the Holy Roman Empire during the first Crusade.